Crazy/Beautiful poster

 The inciting incident occurs at 11 minutes when Nicole and Carlos meet at a party.
 Despite their different worlds, there's an immediate attraction.
 Nicole is drawn to his stability and ambition; Carlos is intrigued by her intensity and beauty..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Carlos makes the active choice to pursue a relationship with Nicole despite the risks.
+This illustrates the protagonist's commitment to Carlos makes the active choice to pursue a relationship with Nicole despite the risks.
 They share their first real kiss and he commits to being with her, entering her chaotic world., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory turns to defeat: Just when Nicole seems to be improving, she gets drunk at a party and nearly gets Carlos arrested when she drives his car recklessly.
+Structural examination shows that this crucial beat False victory turns to defeat: Just when Nicole seems to be improving, she gets drunk at a party and nearly gets Carlos arrested when she drives his car recklessly.
 The stakes are raised - his Naval Academy dreams are now in jeopardy.
 Her father becomes actively opposed to the relationship., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
 Here, All is lost: Nicole, drunk and spiraling, nearly causes Carlos to miss his crucial Naval Academy interview.
 She crashes her car in a destructive episode.
 Carlos realizes he cannot save her and that trying is destroying his own life.
-The dream of love conquering all dies., shows the protagonist at their lowest point.
+The dream of love conquering all dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 78% of the runtime.
 Synthesis and realization: Nicole has an epiphany that she must save herself - no one can do it for her.
 She chooses to get help and change for herself, not for Carlos or her father.
 This represents true growth, synthesizing what Carlos's love taught her with self-love., demonstrating the transformation achieved throughout the journey.